What does Freakshow use all that stolen money for?

 Danny held back a groan.
 It was never good when Vlad ominously trailed off.

 Vlad leaned forward on his desk again, steepling his fingers in thought.
 "I suppose you might say I've made a small amount of progress.
-Although it's not really in the direction Freakshow intended."
+Though it's not really in the direction Freakshow intended; I don't know if he'd be interested."

 Danny narrowed his eyes.
 "Explain."